bakks/butterfish/README.md

 Many AI-enabled products obscure the prompt (instructional text) sent to the AI model, Butterfish makes it transparent and configurable.

-To see the raw AI requests / responses you can run Butterfish in verbose mode (`butterfish shell -v`) and watch the log file (`/var/tmp/butterfish.log` on MacOS).
+To see the raw AI requests / responses you can run Butterfish in verbose mode (`butterfish shell -v`) and watch the log file (`~/.butterfish/logs/butterfish.log`).
 For more verbosity, use `-vv`.

 To configure the prompts you can edit `~/.config/butterfish/prompts.yaml`.